For People Who Cannot Read the Pictures

 HOWARD N. NIXON on ROGER POWELL (& Peter Waters)

-Taking all of this out of the realm of designer bookbinding and into trade binding, it's clear that some of these arguments, criticisms, and concerns are applicable to book production today, too.
+Taking all of this out of the realm of designer bookbinding and into trade binding, it is clear that some of these arguments, criticisms, and concerns are applicable to book production today, too.
 To pick on HARPERCOLLINS and Tolkien publishing in particular, you don't have to look very far to see dysfunctional binding structures or design being prioritised over function; or books with neither design (subjective) or function (objective).
 And that's not to make any comment on the separate topic of printing, particularly the quality of printing.

 Returning to the catalogue: the ephemera that I mentioned earlier includes a contemporary price-list.
 As can be seen the 1975 prices are not insignificant.